Vulnerability Management

 5.1.1.
 Manual vulnerability severity

-Manual vulnerability severity is set by a severity level dropdown with an option to assess severity using a CVSS 3.x vector string.
+Manual vulnerability severity is set by a severity level dropdown with an option to assess severity using a CVSS vector string.
+Currently, CVSS vectors of version 3.0, 3.1, and 4.0 are supported.

 5.2.
 Editing a manual vulnerability

-To edit a manual vulnerability, select a vulnerability from the Vulnerabilities list and click on the Edit vulnerability button.
+To edit a manual vulnerability, select a vulnerability from the Vulnerabilities list and click on the Edit vulnerability impact assessment button.

-This will open the Manual vulnerability dialog where you can edit the manual vulnerability fields.
-Clicking the Update vulnerability button saves the new version.
+This will open the Edit item page where you can edit the manual vulnerability fields alongside its impact assessment.
+Clicking the Save changes button saves the new version.

 6. Vulnerability impact assessment